c4arl0s/RysGitTutorial/README.md

 # 	* [Conclusion](https://github.com/c4arl0s/RysGitTutorial#rysgittutorial)

 Whereas **remote repositories** are a way to share entire **branches**, **patches** are a way to send **individual commits** to another developer.
 Keep in mind that patches are usually only sent to a project maintainer, who then integrates them into the **"official"** project for all to see.
 It would be impossible for everyone to communicate using only patches, as no one would be applying them in the same order.
 Eventually, everyone's project history would look entirely different.

+In many ways, **patches are a simpler way** to accept contributions than the integrator workflow from the previous module.
+Only the project maintainer needs a public repository, and he will never have to peek at anyone else's repository.
+Form the maintainer's perspective, patches also provide the same security as the integrator workflow: **he still won't have to give anyone access to his "official" repository**.
+But now he won't have to keep track of everybody's remote repositories, either.

 # 	* [Quick Reference](https://github.com/c4arl0s/RysGitTutorial#rysgittutorial)